murchandamus/bips/bip-update-process.md

 the original author as a co-author of the transferred BIP, but that is up to the original author.
 A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the BIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
-A bad reason to transfer ownership is because you don't agree with the direction of the BIP.
-We try to build consensus around a BIP, but if that's not possible, rather than fighting over control, dissenters should supply a competing BIP.
+A bad reason to transfer ownership is because someone doesn't agree with the direction of the BIP.
+We try to build consensus around a BIP, but if that's not possible, rather than fighting over control, the dissenters should supply a competing BIP.

-If you are interested in assuming ownership of a BIP, send a message asking to take over, addressed to both the original author and the BIP editors.
-If the original author does not respond to email in a timely manner, the BIP editors will make a unilateral decision (it's not like such decisions can't be reversed :)).
+If someone is interested in assuming ownership of a BIP, they should send an email asking to take over, addressed to the original author and the BIP editors.
+If the author does not respond to email in a timely manner, the BIP editors will make a unilateral decision (it's not like such decisions can't be reversed :)).

 ## BIP Licensing